Aikido Women - Sensei Natasha Hadwick 2nd Dan

 ...community connection, harmony, and world peace.

-Since the normal practice of Aikido is performed empty handed, an advantage is had by stronger, younger, and more aggressive practitioners, for overcoming their partners.
+Since Aikido is usually performed empty handed, an advantage is had by stronger, younger, and more aggressive practitioners to dominate.

 But, Aikido isn't actually about overcoming your training partner, its about overcoming yourself!
 Morihei Ueshiba O'Sensei said...

 This is not about how to defeat someone else, but how to defeat your inner demons or ego.
 So the true aim is to help yourself and others.

 The Dan system of grading was originally set up to ensure that a quality level was maintained in the art.
 The real problem was that it tended to focus on only the technical, martial side of the art.